 Apart from the opportunities, there are also risks associated with this development.
 In the TAB Foresight Report, trends related to digitalisation were consistently classified as factors for increased system vulnerability.
 A key issue is cybersecurity, including both (intentional) cyber attacks and (unintentional) failures, e.g. due to software errors.
 In addition, economic and geopolitical dependencies are important considerations, as well as concerns for consumer privacy, data security and empowerment.
 The latter issues become more pressing the more AI-based applications are used in private households.

-Objective and approach
+Objectives and approach

-• AI-based applications related to consumers or prosumers that aim to integrate small and medium-sized generation and storage facilities more efficiently and flexibly into the grid, and to match electricity demand to the availability of renewable supply.
+• AI-supported applications related to consumers or prosumers that aim to integrate small and medium-sized generation and storage facilities more efficiently and flexibly into the grid, and to match electricity demand to the availability of renewable supply.
 Examples include demand response programmes, the aggregation of small-scale generation and storage into virtual power plants, as well as vehicle-to-grid, vehicle-to-home, and smart charging applications.

 • AI-based applications at the neighbourhood or community level that aim to match demand to the availability of renewable supply and thus maximise the local use of renewable electricity.
 Examples include shared battery storage (neighbourhood-scale batteries) or photovoltaic systems.